 Is alcohol preventing you from losing weight?

 Notwithstanding weight gain, drinking excessive amounts of alcohol can increase the risk of heart disease, diabetes, liver disease and certain cancers.
 It also inhibits the absorption and usage of vital nutrients such as Vitamin B1, B2, Folic acid and Zinc.
-Futhermore, the overconsumpion of alcohol is also linked to impaired sleep quality, poor decision making with food, dehydration and lethargy.
+Furthermore, the overconsumption of alcohol is also linked to impaired sleep quality, poor decision making with food, dehydration and lethargy.

 Consuming alcohol in moderation and adhering to the Chief Medical Officers guidelines of 14 units per week (or less!) is paramount in achieving any weight loss goal.